 The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges, is recognised in other comprehensive income (OCI).
 The gain or loss related to the ineffective portion is recognised immediately in the income statement within "Other gains/(losses) - net".
 Amounts accumulated in equity are reclassified from OCI to profit or loss in the periods when the hedged item affects profit or loss.
-The gain or loss relating to the effective portion of interest rate swaps hedging variable rate borrowings is recognised in the income statement within 'finance costs - net'.
-The gain or loss relating to the ineffective portion is recognised in the income statement within "Other gains/(losses) - net".
+The change in fair value of the time value of an option that hedges a transaction related hedged item - subject to the condition that it is separated from the hedging relationship - is recognised in other comprehensive income to the extent that it relates to the hedged item and is accumulated in a separate component of equity.